Mute violin

 The mute violin is a violin without or with a very shallow sound box.
 The instrument has a quiet, lean sound.
-The mute violin can be used as an exercise instrument in situations where the sound of a violin is experienced as annoying by neighbouring people.
+The mute violin has historically been used by traveling musicians, and as an exercise instrument in situations where the sound of a violin is experienced as annoying by neighbouring people.
 Mute violins are known to exist since the eighteenth century, but their use never became widespread.
 Leopold Mozart made mention of the instrument in his Versuch einer gründlichen Violinschule (1756).

 Stroh violin

 A related instrument is the Stroh violin, a combination of a mute violin and a metal horn.
 In contrast to the mute violin, this instrument sounds rather loud.
 It was used instead of the violin in the early days of phonographic recording.
 Nowadays, the instrument is still used by a few pop musicians and in Romanian folk music.

 Electric versions

 In the late twentieth century intermediate forms between the mute violin and the electric violin, mute violins provided with electronics, were introduced on the market.
 An example is Yamaha Corporation’s ‘silent violin’, which can be connected to a pair of headphones, an amplifier or recording equipment.

 The American performance artist Laurie Anderson often plays violins like these.